alronz/b2c-database-selection/Redis/Basic Features/commands.md

 "foo"
 ````

-HGETALL is used to get all fields and their values inside the hash while HKEYS or HVALS are used to get only either fields or their values.
+"HGETALL" is used to get all fields and their values inside a hash while "HKEYS" or "HVALS" are used to get only either all the field keys or all the values.

 ````
 redis> HGETALL myhash